oss/rutgers-repotools/README.md

      mysql -uroji rpmfind -p
 ```
 If the database is to be accessed by a remote machine (e.g. that runs rpm2php),
 the necessary privileges need to be provided.
+As of this writing, this suite of
+tools lives on omachi.

 Important: **Please edit the /etc/rutgers-repotools.cfg file for all
 options!!!**